zouhanq/zouhanq-assignment-10/README.md

  - The user can input a text query.
 After hitting the search button, the user should see the top 5 most relevant images from the database along with their similarity scores.
  - The user can upload an image query.
 Again, return the top 5 relevant images along with similarity scores.
  - The user can upload both an image and text query.
 In this case, the user can enter a value between 0.0 and 1.0 indicating how much to weigh the text query relative to the image query.
 Again, return the top 5 relevant images along with similarity scores.
+ - The user can choose to use embeddings corresponding to the first k principle components instead of CLIP embeddings for image queries.
+You can reuse work from this week's lab.

 [This video](https://youtu.be/U2Ga0ydCfNA) should clarify the requirements.